Treating Ocular Surface Disease with Scleral Lenses

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

-At The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates, we regularly diagnose, treat, and manage the different types of ocular surface disease to help patients experience clear, healthy vision again.
-Our Dr. Farkas, Dr. Kassalow, and Dr. Resnick has the experience and proven treatment options you need to find relief from OSD.
+At Drs.
+Farkas, Kassalow, Resnick & Associates, we regularly diagnose, treat and manage the different types of ocular surface disease to help patients experience clear, healthy vision again.
+Our our eye doctors has the experience and proven treatment options you need to find relief from OSD.

-If you have OSD and are interested in scleral lenses, The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates can help.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over New York City, The East Side, Roslynand Nassau County, all throughout New York.
+If you have OSD and are interested in scleral lenses, Drs.
+Farkas, Kassalow, Resnick & Associates can help. our eye doctors is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.